How to Answer "Tell Me About Yourself" in Interviews

 Part 2: Present (2–3 sentences)

 Explain where you are now and why you're looking.
 Be positive and specific.
-This is where you signal fit with this company or role.
+This is where you signal fit with this company or role—so tailor it for every interview.

 Example: